 How to Photograph Bitemarks Using ABFO Scales?

-Following the tips of using the ABFO No. 2 Scale in case of bite marks and wound on the body:
+Following the tips for using the ABFO No. 2 Scale in case of bite marks and wounds on the body:

 - Camera should be held or mounted on a tripod, perpendicular to the impression ensuring marks and scales are in the same plane.

-- Photograph the entry and exit wound (if any) using ABFO scale.
+- Photograph the entry and exit wound (if any) using the ABFO scale.

 - In case of large incised wounds, you can use a Hinged L reference scale.

-- Close up photographs of non-obvious characteristics on body and clothes should also be captured.
+- Close-up photographs of non-obvious characteristics on the body and clothes should also be captured.

-- Take multiple close-up photographs with scale from several angles.
+- Take multiple close-up photographs with the scale from several angles.

 - Medium-range photography for showing their location on the body.